 One way is to shine a spotlight on the employees they’ll be working with so they’re familiar enough with your people, your values and your culture to feel comfortable reaching out and making that introduction.
 You can do this in a number of ways, from writing staff bios to highlighting your team on social media.

 Check out a few of our favorite ways to spotlight staff:

 If a prospect is interested in working with your company, chances are they'll end up on your About page where they'll dig into your staff bios.
 At the very least, you want your bios to do three things:

 - Show that you and your team have the qualifications they're looking for.

 - Let them know who they’ll be working with and in what capacity.

-- Prove your employees are real humans, capable of independent thought.
+- Prove your employees are real human beings—people they wouldn't mind running into outside of work.

-It’s important to strike the right balance between these three elements.
-While you don’t want to come off too pretentious or robotic, you don’t want to come off too casual or work-averse either.
+It’s important to strike the right balance between these elements.
+While you don’t want to come off as too pretentious or robotic, you don’t want to come off as overly casual or work-averse either.
 To get in that Goldilocks zone, focus on what strengths each team member brings to the projects they work on, what they like most about their job, and what they’re like as people.